For Immediate Release:

 “Our government risks ruining its reputation on environment protection if it harms dolphins rather than works to protect marine mammals and their natural habitats”, says Dharmesh Solanki, PETA’s manager of special projects.
 “The oceans must be protected, and dolphins do not deserve to be jailed for life in small enclosures that, to them, are like bathtubs.”

-PETA’s letter to Jairam Ramesh, Union Minister of State for Environment and Forests, follows.
+PETA’s letter to Jairam Ramesh, Union Minister of State for Environment and Forests, is available upon request.